roddhjav/apparmor.d/CONTRIBUTING.md

 The included tool `aa-log` can be useful to explore the apparmor log

-## Abstraction
+## Abstractions

-This project and the apparmor profile official project provide a large selection of abstraction to be included in profiles.
+This project and the apparmor profile official project provide a large selection of abstractions to be included in profiles.
 They should be used.

 For instance, instead of writting:
 ```sh